Datavault-UK/automate-dv-docs/docs/metadata.md

-dbtvault is metadata driven.
-On this page, we provide an overview of how to provide and store the data for **dbtvault macros**.
+AutomateDV is metadata driven.
+On this page, we provide an overview of how to provide and store the data for **AutomateDV macros**.

 For all other metadata and configurations, please refer to